kgateway-dev/kgateway/docs/content/dev/writing_auth_plugins/_index.md

 Whenever the auth configuration changes, Gloo will start new `AuthService` instances and signal the termination of the previous ones by cancelling the context it provided them with.

-Following is the sequence of actions that Gloo performs when it detects a change in the overall auth configuration.
-Let's assume we start with a blank sheet, i.e. no `AuthConfigs` are referenced on any of your Virtual Services.
+Assuming we start with a blank sheet, i.e. no `AuthConfig` resources are referenced on any of your Virtual Services, following is the sequence of actions that the Gloo external auth service performs when it detects a change in an auth configuration:

-1. Start a new cancellable `context.Context`
+1. It starts a new cancellable `context.Context`
-1. Loop over all detected `configs` in the `AuthConfig` and for each one, if it is a plugin:
+1. It loops over all detected `configs` in the `AuthConfig` and for each one, if it is a plugin:
-    1. Load the correspondent plugin `.so` file from the `auth-plugins` directory (more info about this [later](#configuring-gloo-to-load-your-plugins))
+    1. It loads the correspondent plugin `.so` file from the `auth-plugins` directory (more info about this [later](#configuring-gloo-to-load-your-plugins))
-    2. Invoke `NewConfigInstance` **passing in the context**
+    2. It invokes `NewConfigInstance` **passing in the context**
-    3. Deserialize detected plugin config into the provided object
+    3. It deserializes the detected plugin config into the provided object
-    4. Invoke `GetAuthService` **passing in the context** and the configuration object
+    4. It invokes `GetAuthService` **passing in the context** and the configuration object
-1. If an error occurred, return it and do not update the `extauth` server configuration, else continue
+1. If an error occurred, it returns and does not update the `extauth` server configuration, else it continues
-1. Cancel the previous `context.Context`
+1. It cancels the previous `context.Context`
-1. Invoke the `Start` functions on all plugins **passing in the context**
+1. It invokes the `Start` functions on all plugins **passing in the context**
-1. Apply the plugin configurations to the `extauth` server
+1. It applies the plugin configurations to the `extauth` server state

 We recommend that you tie all the goroutines that you may spawn to the provided context by watching its `Done` channel.
 This will prevent your plugin from leaking memory.
 You can find a great overview of `Context` and how to best use it